nimiq/nimiq.github.io/tutorials/basics-4-extended-tx.md

 ## Extended Transaction

-If `sendTransaction(...)` gets a message passed, we'll create and send out an extended transaction.
+If `message` contains a string, we'll create and send out an extended transaction.
 Otherwise, a basic transaction will be sent instead.
-This will save bytes in the network and on the blockchain.
+Basic transactions save bytes in the network and on the blockchain.
-And in case you want to send out a lot transactions, it will reduce the fee to be paid.
+And in case you want to send out a lot of transactions, it will reduce the fees to be paid.
-See the note in "Send Transaction" in
+See the note under "Send Transaction" in
 [Basics 3: Transactions](basics-3-transactions#send-transactions) for details.

-Step one, let's move the basic transaction code into it's own helper function:
+Step one: move the basic transaction code into it's own helper function:

 ```js